Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Heuristics

 By the previous lemma, we can find a minimum-weight non-trivial DAG-cut by finding a minimum directed $s$-$t$ cut in the auxiliary graph $H$ for all $s \in U$ and $t \in W\setminus\{s\}$.
 A minimum weight directed $s$-$t$ cut in a directed graph with $n$ vertices and $m$ arcs can be found in $O (n\cdot m)$ time with the max-flow algorithm from \cite{orlin2013max}.
 By repeating this algorithm for $O (n^2)$ choices of $s$ and $t$, we can therefore find a minimum-weight non-trivial DAG-cut in $O (n^3 \cdot m)$ time.

 The idea behind our scanwidth-heuristic is to recursively split the graph at a smallest non-trivial DAG-cut.
 Consequently, we obtain an upper and a lower subgraph.
 However, when considering scanwidth we can not just `forget' about the arcs in the cut, as they might also be counted at vertices lower or higher in the graph.
 Thus, for both created graphs, we merge the other part of the graph into one `supervertex'.
 This ensures the arcs in the DAG-cut are still accounted for.
 It also explains why we look for non-trivial DAG-cuts: otherwise, the merging operation will not decrease the size of our graph.
-Whenever no non-trivial DAG-cut exists, the graph is very small, and we just take any extension.
+Whenever no non-trivial DAG-cut exists, the graph is very small, and we simply take an arbitrary extension.
 This leads to the heuristic described in \cref{alg:DAGcut_heuristic}.

 In \cref{subfig:cut_split1,subfig:cut_split2} the first iteration of the algorithm is visualized. \cref{subfig:cut_split_bad} shows the canonical tree extension corresponding to the extension resulting from the algorithm.
-We indeed see the cut $C$ reappearing.
-The graph from this figure also demonstrates that the algorithm can indeed be sub-optimal.
-Specifically, \cref{subfig:cut_split_opt} shows the optimal tree extension, which has a smaller scanwidth than the one in \cref{subfig:cut_split_bad}.
+We indeed see the cut $C$ reappearing. \cref{subfig:cut_split_opt} shows the optimal tree extension which has a smaller scanwidth than the one in \cref{subfig:cut_split_bad}.
 Thus, in general, it is not necessarily true that the smallest non-trivial DAG-cut appears in an optimal extension.
 Consequently, the algorithm is not necessarily optimal.

-Nonetheless, the algorithm could still be valuable in practice, since it can be applied fairly efficiently to larger instances.
-This is formalized in the following theorem, where it is proved that the algorithm has a polynomial running time, and thus serves as a suitable candidate for a heuristic.
+Nonetheless, the algorithm remains practical, running in polynomial time, as formalized in the following theorem.

 \begin{theorem} Let $G=(V,E)$ be a weakly connected DAG of $n$ vertices and $m$ arcs.
 Then, \cref{alg:DAGcut_heuristic} returns an extension of $G$ and runs in $O(n^4 \cdot m)$ time. \end{theorem} \begin{proof} \emph{Correctness:} We will show that the subroutine \texttt{MinDAGCutSplit} always returns an extension of the graph $H$, which will imply that the complete algorithm returns an extension of $G$.
 We will do this by strong induction on the number of vertices $k$ of $H$.